What is Digital Marketing?

 Because of all the data available online, you also have more access to who your customer is.
 You no longer need to guess or generalize.
 With digital marketing, you have the ability to drill down by location, age, gender, income, and even interests.

-You have the ability to personalize your communications with your customers.
-You can track their spending habits, celebrate their birthdays or anniversaries and even chat with people without picking up the phone.
+You have the ability to personalize your communications with your customers by tracking their spending habits, birthday or anniversary celebrations, and even chat with people without picking up the phone.

-You can also use social media to keep customers engaged, respond to feedback or address complaints.
+Using social media also keeps customers engaged, allows you to respond to feedback or address complaints.

 Say you have the best possible strategy paired with the right tactics for your industry or product, but your results are lackluster.
 Well, all you need to do is analyze the data to find inconsistencies in your campaign.